A Randomized Phase II Trial of ARQ 197 (Tivantinib)/Cetuximab Versus Cetuximab in Patients With Recurrent/Metastatic Head and Neck Cancer

 I. Response rate.
 We will compare the cetuximab/ARQ 197 (tivantinib) combination with cetuximab single agent activity.

 I. Continuous tumor shrinkage.
 II.
 Progression-free survival (PFS).
 III.
 Overall survival (OS).
 IV.
-Endpoints I), II), and III) above, as well as response rates, will be assessed and compared between treatment arms in the subgroup of patients with high mesenchymal epithelial transition factor (c-MET) expression (anticipated to be ~ 84% of patients), and/or high c-MET copy number (anticipated > 10% and largely overlapping with MET immunohistochemistry [IHC]).
+Endpoints I), II), and III) above, as well as response rates, will be assessed and compared between treatment arms in the subgroup of patients with high mesenchymal epithelial transition factor (c-MET) expression, and/or high c-MET copy number.

 V. Single agent activity for ARQ 197 (tivantinib) in patients who have failed cetuximab.